Should I Get an MBA-Psychology Dual Degree?

 Some MBA degrees have advanced coursework or concentrations that emphasize psychology in business:

 With a master's degree in psychology, people can work in education, business, social work, counseling, or psychology.
 An MBA specifically prepares learners for roles in business professions.
-Combining the two opens employment opportunities across these industries, opening up a student's professional options.
+Combining the two degrees opens employment opportunities across these industries.

 Master's degrees in business psychology and organizational psychology also exist.
-These programs include fewer credit hours in each discipline with roughly 30 credit hours of requirements.
+These programs include fewer credit hours in each discipline with about 30 credits of requirements.

 • Management communications: Management communications coursework explains how to relay information effectively and efficiently.
 Students learn to tailor verbal and written communications to colleagues.
 Additional topics include presentation styles, persuasion, and strategic delivery.
 Learners take part in interactive activities and create communications as part of a portfolio or final project.